Nivlac17/chess/notes.md

 /** is javadoc which is a tool that allows you to export a javadoc file automatically Strings Are ALWAYS immutable!

+Which is more efficient: string Builder or printf string?
+String Concatination i.e.  ("asd" + "asd") = "asdasd" is least efficient